As a general rule, I don’t like ‘true wireless’ headphones.

 Battery life on the earbuds themselves is good enough for my uses.
 They last four hours on a charge, and though I haven’t managed to drain them completely, I did listen for over three hours at max volume at one point before plopping them into their charging case.
 They charge quickly too, topped back up within the hour.
 And since the case uses USB-C, it’s easy to use your phone charger – or even some laptop charges.

-But back to the sound: The MTW is exquisite.
+Those concerns acknowledged, lets return to the sound: The MTW is exquisite.
 Not just ‘good enough for a commute’ but just flat-out good.
 Of course, it won’t beat a $300 pair of wired earbuds, but it’s up there among the Bluetooth competition.
 The overall tuning is a bit v-shaped, with an emphasis on the bass and treble, which is just how I like it.
 Bass reaches down low into the sub-bass, hits well in the midbass, and for the most part doesn’t muddy up the mids.
 It’s not the fastest bass around – there’s a bit more midbass than I’d like, but it’s good and punchy.

 Treble is detailed and extends easily to the high end.
 It can be slightly abrasive on some poorly mastered tracks with a lot of sibilance, but for the most part, helps drive out cymbals and other bits of detail in the mix.
 The MTW present ample detail in busy tracks, and do a decent job separating instruments during busy passages.